iot-for-all/iotc-file-upload-device/README.md

+---
+page_type: sample
+languages: typescript
+products: azure-iot-central
+urlFragment: iot-central-file-upload
+description: Sample code that demonstrates how a device can use IoT Central to upload a file to cloud storage.
+---

 # IoT Central file upload device sample
 This sample demonstrates how to use the file upload feature of IoT Hub from within an IoT Central app.
 For a full description of the IoT Central File Upload feature see the [documentation online](https://apps.azureiotcentral.com).